-For this Hiatus Interview we spoke to celebrity chef Ariel Fox.
-Raised in Northern California, Fox attended the California School of Culinary Arts’ Le Cordon Bleu.
-The Concept Executive Chef for all five of Dos Caminos locations in New York City, Fox was recently lauded as the winner of Chef Gordon Ramsay’s 18th season of Hell’s Kitchen: Rookies vs. Veterans.
+Chef Ariel Fox was raised in Northern California, and attended the California School of Culinary Arts’ Le Cordon Bleu.
+Currently, the Executive Chef for all five of Dos Caminos locations in New York City.
+Most recently, Chef Ariel Fox was recently lauded as the winner of Chef Gordon Ramsay’s 18th season of Hell’s Kitchen: Rookies vs. Veterans.

 Then everything clicked.
 I started working on an organic farm as a part time job in high school.
 The lady that I worked for had me pick the vegetables and pack them up and bring them to the San Francisco farmers market.
 I ended up, coincidentally, selling produce to some of the greatest chefs in San Francisco—including Alice Waters.
 Learning about her restaurant and the culinary scene is what made me decided that I wanted to be a chef.